-1) To be finalised upon determination of the Offer Price and updated in the Prospectus prior to filing with the RoC.
-The amount utilised for general corporate purposes shall not exceed 25% of the Gross Proceeds from the Fresh Issue.
+(1) The amount utilised for general corporate purposes does not exceed 25% of the Gross Proceeds from the Fresh Issue.

 Proposed schedule of Implementation

 We propose to deploy the Net Proceeds for the aforesaid purposes in accordance with the estimated schedule of implementation and deployment of funds set forth in the table below.